Portola Redwoods State Park

 Pescadero Creek County Park

-There aren't really any spectacular sights in these parks, but if you live in the cities of the Peninsula or South Bay you'll find that the forests here are definitely a few notches nicer than the forests closer to home.
-The woodland is strikingly lush and green, and the area is quiet and remote, with little or no traffic noise on most trails.
+There aren't really any spectacular sights in these parks, but if you live in the cities of the Peninsula or South Bay you'll find that the forests here are definitely a few notches nicer than the ones on the bay side of Skyline Ridge.
+The woodland is strikingly lush and green, and the area is quiet and remote, with little or no traffic noise on most trails and relatively few visitors.

 Portola Redwoods State Park

-Located just five miles north of Big Basin, Portola has some of the same mountain getaway feel but is much less crowded.
-On the other hand, Portola doesn't have the stately, serene redwoods of Big Basin.
-If Big Basin is the Yosemite of the Bay Area, Portola is more of a quiet neighborhood park where people go to hang out and relax.
+Located just two miles north of Big Basin, Portola doesn't have the stately, serene redwoods, but it has some of the same mountain getaway feel and is much less crowded.
+It's really more of a quiet neighborhood park where people go to hang out and relax.